anthonyqueenmycc/SoYouWannaHomelab/README.md

 # SoYouWannaHomelab
 This repository contains information on how I set up the virtual machine environment in my classes.
-It also serves as a fantastic way to build a first homelab from scratch using VirtualBox.
+It also serves as a fantastic way to build a first Homelab from scratch using VirtualBox.
+It is recommended that you follow the sections in order to avoid any issues.